clamsfeel2/nitchplusplus/README.md

 ### Configuration

 In order to use the config file, put the [example config file](./config/EXAMPLE-config.toml) into the config directory.
 By default `nitch++` will use `$HOME/.config/nitch++/config.toml` as the path to your config file.
-However, you are able to change the path by setting `FETCHPP_CONFIG_FILE` environment variable to a path ending in `config.toml`
+However, you are able to change the path by setting `NITCHPP_CONFIG_FILE` environment variable to a path ending in `config.toml`